‘Oh God!’ 911 call of Sarasota County alligator attack released - NewsBreak

 “I just couldn’t get to her; I tried,” he said.

 When asked what kind of body of water it was, the man said it was a canal that wraps around the golf course.
-He mentioned that alligators lived in the water.Woman dead, man injured in Hillsborough County shooting: deputies
+He mentioned that alligators lived in the water.LSP: Bridge City escapee shoots man, steals his car, takes Troopers on pursuit from New Orleans East to 7th Ward

 The caller said Wiegand fell into the water five minutes before he was able to call 911.